 Chill On A Man-Made Island

-Danube Island is a man-made island that sits on the Danube canal and it provides the perfect spot for locals and visitors alike to chill, have a barbeque and play sports.
+Danube Island is a man-made island that sits on the Danube canal.
+It provides the perfect spot for locals and visitors alike to chill, have a barbeque and play sports.

 In June you can visit the largest open-air music festival in Europe on the island which attracts over 2 million people over 3 days!
 Last year there were 11 stages, and acts are normally announced around April/May.